 Make sure that every section of the application is complete.
 Also, include copies of available crime reports, bills, receipts and supporting documentation with the application.

-For relocation, home security, verification, and other forms, see the CalVCB Forms page.
+For frequently used forms for advocates, see the CalVCB Forms page.

 Victim advocates who have questions about CalVCB or need assistance in handling a crime victim's claim may: